hanlaur/oidcify/README.md

 Tip: To generate random values for keys: use command `python3 -c "import secrets; print(secrets.token_hex(32))"`

-If using ACL plugin, set `always_use_authenticated_groups` in ACL plugin configuration to use the groups from OIDC provider.
+If using Kong ACL plugin, set `always_use_authenticated_groups` in ACL plugin configuration to use the groups set by this plugin.

 ## Important notes

 * Configured `cookie_hash_key_hex` and `cookie_block_key_hex` values must be kept secret.
 A person knowing the secrets can forge a session cookie and thus bypass the authentication.
 Also, `client_secret` should be kept secret.
 * Test your configuration carefully.
-This is especially important when combining multiple authentication related plugins.
+This is especially important when using a combination of multiple authn/authz related plugins.
 * Access to kong logs should be protected as logs may contain security sensitive information from OIDC message exchanges.
 * Session refresh using refresh token is not supported.
 * Any changes in user profile at the provider during session life time are not reflected to the session.